jorgenmk/ntn-docs/readme.md

 ```
 This creates a 2025-09-19 folder. `cd 2025-09-19` and run `./install.sh`.

-For now you can answer yes to all lquestions.
+For now you can answer yes to all questions.
 After installation reboot may be requested, which should be performed to load updated firmware into the SDR radio.

 ### ENodeB Configuration

 The configuration file we are interested in is located here: `/root/enb/config/enb.cfg`

 This is a symbolic link to one of the files in `/root/enb/config/`.
-These files have descriptive names, like enb-nbiot-catm1.cfg representing a configuration with one catm1 cell and one nb-iot cell.
+These files have descriptive names, like enb-nbiot-catm1.cfg representing a configuration with one Cat-M1 cell and one nb-iot cell.

 The file we want to use is this one: `enb-nbiot-ntn.cfg`